Batanghari Regency

 Batanghari (Indonesian: Kabupaten Batang Hari, literally "Stick of the Day Regency") is a regency of Jambi Province in Sumatra, Indonesia.
 It originally covered a wider area, but on 4 October 1999 this was split between a new Muaro Jambi Regency in the east (surrounding the city of Jambi) and a reduced Batang Hari Regency in the west, which now covers an area of 5,804.83 km^{2}.
-It had a population of 241,334 at the 2010 census and 301,700 at the 2020 census; the official estimate as at mid 2024 was 316,550 (comprising 161,299 males and 155,251 females).
+It had a population of 241,334 at the 2010 census and 301,700 at the 2020 census; the official estimate as of mid 2025 was 320,281 (comprising 162,969 males and 157,312 females).
 The administrative capital is the town of Muara Bulian (meaning "Bulian Estuary" or "Bulian Delta").

 Administrative districts

-The regency is split administratively into eight districts (kecamatan), listed below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as at mid 2024.
+The regency is split administratively into eight districts (kecamatan), listed below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as of mid 2025.
 The table also includes the locations of the district centres, the number of villages in each district (a total of 110 rural desa and 14 urban kelurahan), and their post codes.